freedomofpress/securedrop-docs/docs/installation_overview.rst

 - *Monitor Server*:
    An Ubuntu server that monitors the *Application Server* with `OSSEC <https://www.ossec.net/>`__ and sends email alerts.

-These computers should all physically be in your organization's office.

-In addition to these dedicated computers, each journalist will also need a computer to connect to SecureDrop:

-- *Journalist Workstation:*
-   The computer used by the journalist to connect to the *Journalist Interface* to download encrypted documents that they will transfer to the *Secure Viewing Station*.
-The *Journalist Workstation* is also used to respond to sources via the *Journalist Interface*.

-Depending on the news organization's threat model, the *Journalist Workstation* can either be the journalist's every-day laptop or a dedicated computer.
-In either case, it is recommended that journalists always use the `Tails operating system`_ on their *Journalist Workstation* when connecting to the *Journalist Interface*.

 As an administrator, you will also require a computer to connect to SecureDrop and perform administrative tasks via SSH or the *Journalist Interface*.